SigNoz/opentelemetry-nodejs-example/README.md

 - `server.js`: Each service directory contains a `server.js` which is the entry point for that service, defining APIs and connecting to the database.
 - `Dockerfile`: Used to build Docker images for each service.
-- `model.js`: Defines Mongoose schemas for the MongoDB collections used by each service.

 ## Key Endpoints